aptech/docs/docs/CR-parse.rst

 ----------------
 .. function:: tok = parse(str, delim)

-    :param str:
+    :param str: consists of a series of tokens and/or delimiters
-    :type str: string consisting of a series of tokens and/or delimiters
+    :type str: string

-    :param delim:
+    :param delim: character matrix of delimiters that might be found in *str*
-    :type delim: NxK character matrix of delimiters that might be found in  str
+    :type delim: NxK matrix

-    :return tok: consisting of the tokens
+    :return tok: consists of the tokens
         contained in  str.
-All tokens are returned; any delimiters found in  str are ignored.
+All tokens are returned; any delimiters found in *str* are ignored.

-    :rtype tok: Mx1 character vector
+    :rtype tok: Mx1 vector

 Remarks
 -------